 When many people who have been away from the gym approach a new spring training plan, their goals are often more focused on burning calories, trimming fat and building endurance.
 Working on these areas can make increasing muscle size and strength a more attainable goal down the line.
 However, finding the time to dedicate to extensive running or cycling sessions can be tough, which is why MSN Fitbie recommends taking a page from the professionals' book and condensing your cardio workout.

 Instead of spending an hour or two jogging, the source notes that using cardio workout equipment's fat burning zone setting can help you burn more calories in a fraction of the time.
 This form of high intensity interval training, or HIIT, is what pro ball players use to stay lean and mean without spending all day on the health club machines.
 For beginners, alternating jogging for 30 seconds and walking for a minute is a great way to start.
 As you become more comfortable, switch to running for 30 seconds and jogging for a minute.
 Continue increasing the intensity for better results as your spring training plan progresses.

 "Treadmills are a great way to get a run in and measuring your distance and speed. use it to track progress.
-Spin bikes are the perfect cross-training for runners since the opposite muscle groups are worked.
+Indoor cycles are the perfect cross-training for runners since the opposite muscle groups are worked.
 Rowing is an excellent upper body workout and can build strong back and shoulder muscles - ideal for people who spend their days at a desk," says Hundt.

 Mix things up and keep it fun

 Building up strength and losing weight through exercise isn't exactly a walk in the park, but you should be enjoying the physical activity you practice if you want to stick with your goals for the long-term.
 A great way to keep your workouts interesting is to select a variety of activities you find enjoyable and rotate them so you're always doing something new when you're exercising.